FortiShield/pr-assistant/docs/docs/usage-guide/configuration_options.md

 ## Global configuration file 💎

-If you create a repo called `pr-agent-settings` in your **organization**, it's configuration file `.pr_agent.toml` will be used as a global configuration file for any other repo that belongs to the same organization.
+If you create a repo called `pr-assistant-settings` in your **organization**, it's configuration file `.pr_assistant.toml` will be used as a global configuration file for any other repo that belongs to the same organization.
-Parameters from a local `.pr_agent.toml` file, in a specific repo, will override the global configuration parameters.
+Parameters from a local `.pr_assistant.toml` file, in a specific repo, will override the global configuration parameters.

-For example, in the GitHub organization `Codium-ai`:
+For example, in the GitHub organization `KhulnaSoft`:
-- The repo [`https://github.com/Codium-ai/pr-agent-settings`](https://github.com/Codium-ai/pr-agent-settings/blob/main/.pr_agent.toml) contains a `.pr_agent.toml` file that serves as a global configuration file for all the repos in the GitHub organization `Codium-ai`.
+- The repo [`https://github.com/khulnasoft/pr-assistant-settings`](https://github.com/khulnasoft/pr-assistant-settings/blob/main/.pr_assistant.toml) contains a `.pr_assistant.toml` file that serves as a global configuration file for all the repos in the GitHub organization `KhulnaSoft`.
-- The repo [`https://github.com/Codium-ai/pr-agent`](https://github.com/Codium-ai/pr-agent/blob/main/.pr_agent.toml) inherits the global configuration file from `pr-agent-settings`.
+- The repo [`https://github.com/khulnasoft/pr-assistant`](https://github.com/khulnasoft/pr-assistant/blob/main/.pr_assistant.toml) inherits the global configuration file from `pr-assistant-settings`.